Applications for the 2025 Lipman Family Prize are now closed.

 • Impact Measurement: These questions ask for both a process description and for actual impact results.
 These questions aim to understand your monitoring and evaluation process and how your organization assesses the impact of the model described above in addressing the social challenge addressed above.
 These questions also are the opportunity to share your organization’s impact data.

-• Transferability: These questions aim to understand how your organization’s model has the potential to transfer to other geographical contexts, or to other issue areas, essentially sharing knowledge assets for the benefit of the wider social impact community.
+• Transferability: These questions aim to understand your organization’s approach to sharing knowledge assets for the benefit of the wider social impact community.

 End Result